 Spectacular PR66 1844 Quarter, Finest Known

-the 1844 proof quarter is attested to by the solitary example
+1844 proof quarter is attested to by the solitary example certified

-certified by either NGC or PCGS, this NGC-graded PR66 coin
+by either NGC or PCGS, this NGC-graded PR66 coin out of the John

-pedigreed to the John Jay Pittman and Phil Kaufman collections.
+Jay Pittman and the Phil Kaufman collections.
+In addition, Larry

 The Only Certified Example

-We believe that the estimates by Breen and Briggs are clearly too high.
-David Akers presents a more complete discussion of the 1844 proof quarter in his October 1997 catalog of the Pittman collection:
+David Akers presents a more complete discussion of the 1844 proof quarter in his October 1997 catalog of the Pittman Collection:

 Aside from the appearances mentioned above, our search of auction records has turned up no further examples.
-We emphasize that in the decades prior to the 1986 advent of third-party grading services, many coins that would today be described as prooflike were listed in catalogs as proofs.
 Our roster supports the comments made by Akers: